 Our August directed retreat consists of six days of spiritual direction.
 Retreatants will meet with a spiritual director daily (or less if you desire) to reflect on God’s Presence and movement in your life as revealed in prayer, the events and relationships in your life and the response to God that is being made.
 The spiritual director may make suggestions (prayer forms, Scripture, reading materials, etc…) to support and deepen your awareness of and response to God.
 You will have this week of quiet and peace for personal reflection at our Center and around our beautiful grounds.
 Daily mass will also be offered.

 This is a silent retreat.
-Check-in begins at 3pm, dinner will be served at 5pm and the retreat will begin after dinner.
+Check-in begins at 3pm and the retreat will begin after dinner.
 Silence will begin at that time.

 Sr. Ann Belmonte is a Dominican Sister of Hope and former elementary school teacher who has ministered for the past 33 years as a Pastoral Associate in West Virginia and Virginia.
 She now uses her gifts as a spiritual director and a leader of Days of Reflection and study.
 She has a bachelor’s degree in Elementary and Special Education from Mount St. Mary’s College, a master’s degree in Elementary and Early Childhood Education from Hunter College and also a master’s degree in Pastoral Studies from Loyola University.
 Her ongoing formation includes workshops in spirituality, sacred scripture, hospice care, caregiving and issues of justice and peace.